Mathematics Graduate Program

 Oral preliminary exam

 The oral preliminary examination of a Ph.D. student tests a student’s knowledge of the major, minor and supporting fields of their research area.
-The examination is taken after a student has passed four written qualifying examinations, satisfied the graduate English requirement (if required), formed a Program of Study (POS) committee, and has an approved Program of Study (POS) form.
+The examination is taken after a student has passed four written qualifying examinations, satisfied the graduate English requirement (if required), formed a Academic Plan (AP) committee, and has an approved Academic Plan (AP) form.

 Final oral examination